kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 learn=vision_learner(dls,setup[0],metrics=error_rate,cbs=[TrainEvalCallback,Recorder])
 ```

-The dictionary `harness_input` has keys for all input parameters, that will be
+The dictionary `harness_input` has keys for all input parameters that will be
 tested and logged.
 Not all of its keys are used in this article.
 It is important
 not to wrap the values for `harness['model']` in quotes, e.g.,
 `models.resnet34`.
 The value is recognized as being a PyTorch function and will
 be accepted, when passed to the `vision_learner` creation.
 `input_harness['valid_pct']` has a list of values for the `valid_pct` parameter,
 that should all be tested. `harness_input['fine_tune']` specifies the number of
-epochs, that should be used for training, after the initial fit one cycle epoch.
+epochs that should be used for training, after the initial fit one cycle epoch.